ssxxx1a/Emotion-Context-In-The-Wild/README.md

-Since the original data has certain noise (landmarks are marked on different individuals, the duration is too short a clip), and the data needs to be converted into a standard format, so here is a preprocessing sh
+Since the original data has certain noise (landmarks are marked on different individuals, the duration  of one clip is too short), and the data needs to be converted into a standard format, so here is a preprocessing sh